 The San Francisco Museum of Modern Art houses more than 26,000-piece collection of works including photographs, paintings, sculptures, architecture and design pieces, and media art.
 In addition to being used for permanent exhibits within the museum, many pieces are organized into traveling exhibits that are loaned to other art museums throughout the world.

-The museum has a large number of works by American artists as well as a fine selection of Mexican and European Art.
-It is best known for its large collection of Expressionism but it also includes many other styles such as Fauvism, Surrealism and visual art.
-Some of the most famous artists featured here include Jackson Pollock, Pablo Picasso, Salvador Dali, Diego Rivera, Henri Matisse and Andy Warhol.
+The museum has numerous works by American artists, as well as a fine selection of Mexican and European Art.
+It is best known for its large collection of Expressionism, but it also includes many other styles such as Fauvism, Surrealism and visual art.
+Some of the most famous artists featured here include Jackson Pollock, Pablo Picasso, Salvador Dalí, Diego Rivera, Henri Matisse and Andy Warhol.